drsanti/non-deegree-workshops-2025/websocket/ws-client/README.md

 The application will open in your browser at `http://localhost:5173`.

 Make sure the Real-time IoT Server is running on `ws://localhost:7890` before starting the client.

+**To start the WebSocket Server:**
+1. Navigate to `websocket/ws-server-docker`
+2. Create a `.env` file with your device configuration
+3. Run `docker-compose up -d`

-See the server README for setup instructions.
+See [`websocket/ws-server-docker/README.md`](../ws-server-docker/README.md) for detailed setup instructions.

 ### Using the Workshops